Zamiell/stardew-valley/Min-Max_Guide.md

 * Harvest the Kale.
 (This should get to you farming level 2.)
 * Start hoeing squares in a sprinkler-pattern.
 (Do not water any squares.)
-* Leave the farm at 8:00 AM to go to the blacksmith.
+* Leave the farm at around 8:00 AM.
+* Go to Willy to sell fish if you did not ship any fish yesterday.
+* Go to the blacksmith.
 Retrieve the gold pickaxe.
 * Go to Pierre's and buy the previously calculated amount of Kale Seeds.
 (6,020g)
 * Go back to the farm and finish hoeing + planting.
 (Do not water any squares.)
   * You can optionally craft and place [Cobblestone Path](https://stardewvalleywiki.com/Cobblestone_Path) to mark where the future sprinklers will go.